-The three days were organized in different working groups dedicated to the multifaceted aspects of adult learning education (ALE): from the mechanisms of networking, outreaching, and partnership to the challenges of diversity, integration, and recognition.
+The three days of the IACE conference in Florence were organised in different working groups dedicated to the multifaceted aspects of adult learning education (ALE): from the mechanisms of networking, outreaching, and partnership to the challenges of diversity, integration, and recognition.
 The workshops were an opportunity to share practices, methodologies of cooperation, and engagement of stakeholders as well as new ideas on how to move further.

-The first working group was held by Viola Pinzi, EAEA’s Head of Projects, on Micro-credential and Individual Learning Accounts with the presentations of Paolo Federighi from the University of Florence, Ann Carlsen from Nordic Network for Adult Learning and Kent Gudmundsen from the Norwegian Competence Association.
-The group discussed some core aspects of how micro-credentials can be modeled and implemented at the national and organizational level, and how to develop quality assurance systems that are appropriate also for the non-formal sector.
+The first working group was held by Viola Pinzi, EAEA’s Head of Projects, on Micro-credential and Individual Learning Accounts with the presentations of Paolo Federighi from the University of Florence, Antra Carlsen from the Nordic Network for Adult Learning and Kent Gudmundsen from the Norwegian Competence Association.
+The group discussed some core aspects of how micro-credentials can be modelled and implemented at the national and organisational level, and how to develop quality assurance systems that are appropriate also for the non-formal sector.
 Three proposals for potential collaborations were also discussed and brought forward:

-- a capacity-building program for ALE organizations on quality assurance to support micro-credentials;
+- a capacity-building program for ALE organisations on quality assurance to support micro-credentials,

-- a journal issue dedicated to a specific topic in this area;
+- a revue issue dedicated to a specific topic in this area, and

 - an exchange program about micro-credentials models and their application at the European, and potentially intercontinental, level.